 Smart meters for energy to be voluntary

 Is there an alternative?

-The most promising alternative is the use of optical fiber, providing high speed, data security and almost zero radiation.
+The most promising alternative is the use of optical fiber, providing high speeds, data security and almost zero radiation.

-However, this solution is not preferred since it has higher costs compared with wireless solutions.
+However, this solution may not be feasible since it has higher costs compared with wireless solutions.

 How to limit the radiation from smart meters